MrElvo/Elvo-All-In-One-Tool/README.md

-# All-In-One-Elvo Tool
+# Welcome To All-In-One-Elvo Tool!
 **FOR EDUCATIONAL PURPOSES ONLY **
+*Still in development*
 ### About
 I have made this tool in order to learn python.
 Hope you enjoy it.

- # All-In-One Tools
+ # Inside The Tool
  - Brute-Force
  - Elvo Encryption
  - Password Checker+Hasher
  - Wifi Intelligence
  - File Compartor
  - Speed Test

- #Instructions
+ # How To Use?
  - Download All-In-One Folder
  - Run AllinOne.py
  - Enjoy!
-*Still in development*